fisker/prettier-format/readme.md

 any value [`prettier.format`](https://prettier.io/docs/en/api.html#prettierformatsource-options) takes

-#### options.filePath
+#### options.filepath

 Type: `string`

-The filePath of source code, if filePath is not empty, config will load automaticly.
+The filepath of source code, if filepath is not empty, config will load automaticly.

 ## Related